bryplano/UsernameRepro/README.md

 3. While the correct "Passwords" option is provided when tapping on the "Password" `ion-input`, selecting an entry in your password manager (either iOS Keychain or third party services like 1Password, LastPass, etc.) that *has* a username and password combination **will not** autofill the username entry field (password is correctly autofilled though).

+This is due to the `ion-input` component being a child of `ion-item`/`ion-list`.
+See [this code](https://github.com/bryplano/UsernameRepro/blob/master/src/app/home/home.page.html#L12).

 ## Reproducing the Expected Behavior

 Once you have the application running on your iOS device: